mssngr/pokedex-challenge/README.md

 # Developer Notes for Reviewers:
 ## API
 ### api/src/index.ts:
-- Imported helper function to support search
+- Imported fuse.js library to support search (details on choice in code & here):
+1. Given the scale of the current app, this library is sufficiently powerful:
+    a. there are multiple options for further configuration such as:
+        i. case sensitivity
+        ii. sorting by liklihood of match
+        iii. pattern location
+        iv. threshhold to meet for match score
+    b. as measured by the features dictated in the prompt
+2. In addition, it has zero dependencies, which reduces developer time in updating said potential dependencies with other libraries
+3. It passes all use cases provided (as well as other logical ones)

 - Implemented a fuzzy search resolver via pokemonFilterByName query
-- Added filter to pokemonMany query
+- Added filter arguments to pokemonMany query to enable user to filter by types and weaknesses
-- Throughout changes utilized non-mutating methods
+- Throughout changes utilized non-mutating methods following the Functional Programming paradigm

-- Next steps: Search and filter meet the Acceptance Criteria, however I would next discuss with team whether we want to use a library or build out a more robust search and filter logic
+- Next steps: Search and filter meet the Acceptance Criteria, however I would next discuss with team our future plans and whether we could want to add additional filtering configuration provide by the fuse.js library such as phonetic algorithms
-    - After doing research, syllable focused filtering for search added the most value to start, however there are other robust features we could implement using Levenshtein distance and / or phonetic algorithms

-### api/src/utils/utils.ts:
+### api/src/utils:
-- Created utility method to abstract away fuzzy search implementation details
+- Created utility method to abstract away details involved in types & weakness filtering
-- [Add pros cons to approach, fulfilled A/C, next steps]

 ## UI
 ### ui/src/screens/Home.tsx:
 - Imported helper function to support titlecasing
-- Implemented local state tracking for:
+- Implemented local state tracking hooks for:
     - search field
     - filter values array